Meditate Out of Avoidant Attachment

 A woman saw me with her husband because of conflicts.
 He became engaged in deep healing work, but she couldn’t perceive any need beyond changing him.
 Finally when I introduced her to Dispenza’s meditation, she was able to look at what she could change in order to be more comfortable in the marriage.
 Where my usual therapy questions led nowhere, this unique form of meditation allowed her to find a change route.

-After using Dispenza’ meditations for six months, and going to three workshops, I have found myself changing in ways I didn’t know would feel good!
+After using Dispenza’ meditations for 1.5 years, and going to four workshops, I have found myself changing in ways I didn’t know would feel good!
 I didn’t have to decide what to change, I just did the practice and discovered improvements.
 Cool.

 One unexpected benefit is the drop in my stress hormones.
 This means feeling more calm, and removing a cause of illness.